laurelmackenzie/starter-hugo-academic/content/publication/chatten-et-al-2019-NWAV/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'I've always spoke(n) like this, you see: \
+title: "*I've always spoke(n) like this, you see*: Participle leveling in three\
-\Participle leveling in three corpora of English'
+  \ corpora of English"
 subtitle: ''
 summary: ''
 authors: